cdpadilla42/chrisdpadilla.com/_posts/mockingpackages.md

 # Compile Error

-[Last week on running my jest tests](/jesttest), I got an error, but it's not related to the test.
+[Last time when running my jest tests](/jesttest), I got an error, but it's not related to the test.
 The gist of the error was:

 ```
 Cannot use import statement outside of a module.